Saturday, February 11, 2012

 “Christian Nation” Part XV

-As I continue our discussion on a "Christian Nation" my mind began to wonder how such a nation might be viewed from outside it's borders.
+Well, I missed another week posting, as my Dad use to say, “too many irons in the fire” I suppose.
+Being ever so late, I endeavor to at least make the read worth your time and attention as much as we possibly can.As I continue our discussion on a “Christian Nation” my mind began to wonder how such a nation might be viewed from outside its borders.
 Would it mean one would expect everyone in such a nation to be a Christian?
-I doubt that could or should be the case, I doubt one could find a Christian Church were everyone that belonged to that church was a Christian in the real sense.
+I doubt that could or should be the case, I doubt one could find a Christian Church where everyone that belonged to that church was a Christian in the real sense.

-Would, or should one expect such a nation to always reflect the perfect law of God in its policies?
+Would, or should one expect, such a nation to always reflect the perfect law of God in its policies?
 I suppose one should, but most likely would not, for as you well know, most professed Christians themselves fail miserably in reflecting that perfect law themselves, so I doubt a nation could achieve much more.

 Let's see, if I were outside this nation looking in, what would I see being reflected toward me as one of another nation?
-If I subscribed to any of our cable or satellite companies that provide the country with entertainment what would I see?
+If I subscribed to any of our cable or satellite companies that provide the country with entertainment, what would I see?
 Mostly R rated material with much violence, sexual promiscuity, foul language, partial to full nudity, and in many a promotion and acceptance of homosexuality.

 If I listened to the music the youth were being entertained with, it would be with much of the same.
 If I looked at our political land scape, well, I would find much of the same.
 If I looked at our society in general, I would find a 50% or more divorce rate with broken homes and a general confusion of what a family even consist of.

+If I looked at our education system, I would find degrading scores and many children troubled emotionally as a result of the home situation that was referred to earlier, and again a general confusion about what life is all about anyway.
 There could be some of you who disagree with that summation and feel it's not that bad, that I am using an exaggerated view to prove my point.
 I will give you that argument, there are elements left that are resisting the erosion of the more stable unites of our society, but those elements are and have been losing ground for some time now.

-Even with that argument it would be hard for one to take our society in general today and Align it with the term "Christian Nation".
+Even with that argument, it would be hard for one to take our society in general today and align it with the term “Christian Nation”.

-But since the United States Supreme Court deemed this nation as a "Christian Nation" in 1892, something must have changed.
-We must have been a different nation some how, but yet our Constitution of Government is still the same.
+But since the United States Supreme Court deemed this nation as a “Christian Nation” in 1892, something must have changed.
+We must have been a different nation somehow, but yet our Constitution of Government is still the same.
 It should uphold the same values and standards of righteousness it always has.
 Maybe we need to take a look back to help us remember.

-In the 1830's, Frenchman Alexis de Tocqueville traveled throughout our nation and published his experience.
+In the 1830s, Frenchman Alexis de Tocqueville traveled throughout our nation and published his experience.
 I would suggest one read that entire experience, but for the sake of time and space I will quote a small portion here.

-Today's interpretation of the 1st Amendment is wrapped around the so called Separation of Church and State, but in their day it was viewed as intimately united and reigning in common.
+same country.” ~ Alexis de Tocqueville (The Republic of the States of America, and It's Political Institutions, Reviewed and Examined.)Today's interpretation of the 1st Amendment is wrapped around the so-called Separation of Church and State, but in their day it was viewed as intimately united and reigning in common.
 The interpretation of those who wrote the Constitution are in great contrast to those who now deliver to us their interpretation.

 One might assess that Tocqueville was friendly towards religion and thus gave such a favorable view of it in his visits.
-Just in case someone were to make that observation, lets look at one who was outwardly hostile to the Christian faith.
-Frenchman Achille Murat in his work, "A Moral and Political Sketch of the United States" published in 1833 stated:
+Just in case someone were to make that observation, let's look at one who was outwardly hostile to the Christian faith.
+Frenchman Achille Murat in his work, “A Moral and Political Sketch of the United States” published in 1833 stated:

-"It must be admitted that looking at the physiognomy of the United States, its religion is the only feature which disgust a foreigner." ~ Achille Murat, A Moral and Political Sketch of the United States (Lundon: Effingham Wilson, 1833), Vol. I, p.
+“It must be admitted that looking at the physiognomy of the United States, its religion is the only feature which disgust a foreigner.” ~ Achille Murat, A Moral and Political Sketch of the United States (London: Effingham Wilson, 1833), Vol. I, p.
 142.

 Apparently, though disgusted by it, like Tocqueville, the religious aspect of the United States was one of the first things that he noticed.
 It might also be noted that he identified a single religion as belonging to the country.